David Stanovský //

 • Vassiliev invariants

-The fundamental material is the book Knot Theory and Its Applications by Kunio Murasugi, chapters 1-7 and 10-11, possibly a little bit from 12-14.
-After chapter 4, I will make a short intermezzo on knot coloring, which is the topic of my research.
-I will also slightly reorder the material and add a few things from the new booklet Knots, Links, and their Invariants by Alexei Sossinsky.
+The principal material is the book Knot Theory and Its Applications by Kunio Murasugi, chapters 1-7, 10-11, 15.
+The topics will be slightly reordered and a few things will be added from the new booklet Knots, Links, and their Invariants by Alexei Sossinsky.

 Program: (actual for past lectures, tentative for future lectures):

-Fundamental concepts: knots and links, equivalence, diagrams, knot tables.
+Fundamental concepts: knots and links, equivalence, diagrams .

 ---